What is Text to 911 Emergency Messaging Capability

 Eventually, the text-to-911 service will be available across the country.
-However, the service is currently only available in certain markets where 911 call centers have elected to implement the service.
-At the time of this writing, the FCC estimated that a little more than 10% (approximately 650) had the ability to accept text messages.
+However, the service is only available in specific markets where 911 call centers have elected to implement the service.
+At the time of this writing, the FCC estimated that a little more than 10% (approximately 650) could accept text messages.
 That’s out of more than 6,000 dispatch centers around the country.

-Another great benefit of the service is that it allows those who are deaf or hard of hearing to use the service to get in touch with the police.
+Another great benefit of the service is that it allows those who are deaf or hard of hearing to use it to get in touch with the police.
 For example, a deaf woman who lives in Alpharetta, Georgia, used the service to contact local police.
 She used it to report that she saw two children locked in a car in a shopping mall parking lot.
-Fortunately, the local police received the message and were able to rescue the two children safely.
+Fortunately, the local police received the message and rescued the two children safely.

 In another example, a teenage girl sent a 911 text to submit a false report.
 She falsely reported there was a person with a gun at a high school in Marietta, Georgia.
 After determining the report was bogus, the police later arrested her at her home.

 What To Do During an Emergency

 Since the service is not yet widely available, there is a possibility that the system is not available in your area.
-You don’t want to find yourself in a situation where you think that you can send a typed message for help, only to get a bounce-back message (see below) that the service is not available.
+You don’t want to find yourself in a situation where you think you can send a typed message for help only to get a bounce-back message (see below) that the service is unavailable.

 Text-to-911 is intended to be a complement to, not a substitute for, existing voice-based services.
-If you’re in an emergency situation, your first option should be to make a voice call.
-If you’re unable to make a voice call, try the text option.
+If you’re in an emergency, your first option should be to make a voice call.
+If you cannot make a voice call, try the text option.

 What are people saying about it?